-This means it is often far more costs effective to arrange the cover when you are younger rather than waiting till later in life.
+Therefore it is often more cost-effective to arrange cover when young rather than waiting until later in life.

 Lump sum or income

-You can usually choose whether to receive a lump sum payment for example to cover a mortgage, or whether to receive an ongoing income to the end of the term.
+You can usually choose either to receive a lump-sum payment, to cover a mortgage for example, or to receive an ongoing income to the end of the term.

 Definition of Disability

-If the definition of disability provided is on an own occupation basis it means that if you were permanently unable through injury or illness to perform your own occupation listed on the policy then the cover would pay out under total permanent disability.
+If the definition of disability provided is on an 'own occupation' basis, it means that if you were permanently unable, through injury or illness, to perform your occupation as listed on the policy, then the cover would pay out under total permanent disability.

-However if an own occupation basis is not supplied then total permanent disability may only be considered where you cannot perform a role of similar earnings or if you cannot perform everyday tasks depending on the insurers terms.
+However, if an 'own occupation' basis is not supplied, then total permanent disability may only be considered where you cannot perform a role with similar earnings, or if you cannot perform everyday tasks, depending on the insurer's terms.

-This can obviously be a quite a significant difference so care and advice should be considered on this area.
+This can be a significant difference, so care and advice are needed in this area.

 The cover may be arranged on a guaranteed or reviewable basis.